Customizable User Location Data for an Ember.js Chat App

 Wrapping Up Ember.js

-In this blog post, we had fun showing you a how to integrate advanced presence and history in your Ember.js app with the PubNub Ember.js library.
+In this blog post, we had fun showing you a how to integrate advanced presence and persistence in your Ember.js app with the PubNub Ember.js library.
 We hope you find this information to be useful — it is really cool to see the number of PubNub and Ember.js applications growing!

 The PubNub API has many more features we didn’t cover in this blog post, but which are explained in detail in theGitHub API Guide and Reference.
 The documentation walks you through additional topics which really enhance your real-time-enabled web application.
 In future blog posts, we’ll cover other features of the PubNub Ember API.
 In the meantime, please give the Ember.js integration a try, have fun, and reach out if you have ideas visit GitHub pubnub/pubnub-ember.
 Or, if you need a hand, firstname.lastname@example.org!